cfjedimaster/raymondcamdendotcom/content/post/2017/06/09/uploading-files-to-an-openwhisk-action.md

 <ol>
 <li> Get the raw body.
-<li>Convert that string into a stream using [string-to-stream](https://www.npmjs.com/package/string-to-stream).
+<li>Convert that string into a stream using <a href="https://www.npmjs.com/package/string-to-stream">string-to-stream</a>.
-<li>Pass that steam to [parted](https://github.com/chjj/parted), which seemed like the most low level, simplest multipart form parser.
+<li>Pass that steam to <a href="https://github.com/chjj/parted">parted</a>, which seemed like the most low level, simplest multipart form parser.
 </ol>

 This was all pretty frustrating and it seemed like there must be *some* library that would just let me pass a giant multipart string to it (and there probably is!), but I couldn't find a "one shot" solution.